Top 5 serverless GPU providers

 Top serverless GPU providers

-For example, if you want to run a function that requires torch and uses a GPU, you can define the following:
+For example, if you want to deploy a function for inference that requires torch and uses a GPU, you can define the following:

 import modal